A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

 The slightly more complicated woven wheel stitch consists of two parts – the “spokes” and the weaving around it.
 The weaving is done from the center outwards, with the finished product looking like, you guessed it, a wheel.

-Within garment sewing – or dressmaking – we’re very familiar with the running stitch, which we use for basting.
+Within garment sewing – or dressmaking – we’re very familiar with the running stitch, which we often use for basting sections together.
 I’ve also used the backstitch frequently when hand sewing, but the eight remaining embroidery stitches are those that I’ve only ever used when attempting to give embroidery a go.
-And I still find I have limited patience for them!

 How do you feel about embroidery?
 Have you incorporated it much into your sewing projects?
 Let me know in the comments below!